cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/emulation.md

 The volume can be changed on the settings tab.
 The speaker button is not shown if the volume is set to zero.

 On iOS, muting the phone also mutes audio from the emulator.
+Ocassionally the audio may glitch and stay off after resuming Cloudpilot from the background due to browser bugs.
+You can reenable audio by turning it off and on again.

 # Keyboard input